Mankizy/DSA-Capstone-project-Power-BI-case-study/README.md

 # DSA-Capstone-project-Power-BI-case-study
-The project is an HR analysis
+## The project is an HR analysis on Palmora Group Group of Company